MelTok: 2D Tokenization for Single-Codebook Audio Compression: Experiments

 \subsection{Ablation Experiment Result for Mel-spectrogram Reconstruction}

-To investigate the impact of different loss functions used in first stage on the perceptual quality of the generated audio, we conduct an ablation study using a fixed pretrained vocoder.
-Specifically, we compare three training settings: (1) using only the reconstruction loss, (2) using reconstruction loss combined with VGG loss, and (3) using reconstruction loss, VGG loss, and an additional Gram matrix (GM) loss.
-This study allows us to analyze how each component contributes to perceptual fidelity.
+To investigate the impact of 2D tokenizer used in first stage on the perceptual quality of the generated audio, we conduct an ablation study using a fixed pretrained vocoder.
+Specifically, we input the reconstructed mel-spectrograms obtained from 1D and 2D tokenizer into a vocoder trained with ground truth mel-spectrograms.

+Table~\ref{tab:2d_comparison} compares different tokenizers used in the first stage.
+This demonstrates that incorporating using 2d tokenizer can improves the mel-spctrogram reconstruction, which is beneficial for audio reconstruction in the second stage.
+We provide the encoder architecture details of 1D tokenizer and 2D tokenizer in appendix ~\ref{tabel: ablation_study_conv}.

 Table~\ref{tab:loss_comparison} compares different loss terms used in the first stage.
-While adding GM loss reduces the over-smoothing of the reconstructed spectrogram, it introduces artifacts, leading to worse overall metrics.
-Therefore, we choose not to use GM loss in our final model.
+This demonstrates that incorporating VGG loss effectively mitigates over-smoothing and enhances spectral reconstruction , which is beneficial for training in second stage.